1922-2022: Greece's darkest hour & the Greek cities of Turkey

 Isidore of Miletus (6th cent.
 AD; one of the architects of Hagia Sophia)

-and many more people such as historians, sculptors and poets.
+and many more such as historians, sculptors and poets.

 * Pergamon (Πέργαμον) was one of the most significant and impressive ancient Greek cities...

-In the 3rd century BC, the Kingdom of Pergamon is created by a general of Alexander the Great and will come to rule a large part of Asia Minor.
+In the 3rd century BC, the Kingdom of Pergamon was created by a general of Alexander the Great and it would eventually come to rule a large part of Asia Minor.